BARCLAYS COMMUNITY SPORT FUND

 Why do we need it?

 Part of our assessment process is to ensure you are a not-for-profit organisation benefiting the local community.
-Unfortunately, we are unable to fund Sole Traders or Companies limited by shares.
+We are unable to fund Individuals, Sole Traders or Companies limited by shares.

 Can we give you our company or charity number instead?